|

 charge of co-optation from the Left, and the charge of "Communist"

+from the Right.
 The greater concern with "peace" at the expense of

 "justice" can be seen as an issue that frequently